bom254/S-manager/README.md

 Code Structure

-    models/: Contains the Student model and state management logic. screens/: Contains the UI screens for adding, updating, and listing students. widgets/: Reusable widgets, such as the student card.
+    models/: Contains the Student model and state management logic. screens/: Contains the UI screens for adding, updating, and listing students, getting updates on report books,  assignments and registration widgets/: Reusable widgets, such as the student card.